Artificial Intelligence (Modelling and Simulation)

 Professor Uwe Aickelin is the Head of School of Computing and Information Systems at the University of Melbourne.
 Prior to this role he was Vice-President at the University of Nottingham Ningbo China and Head of School of Computer Science at the University of Nottingham.
-He also served for many years as a strategic adviser on Artificial Intelligence to the UK Research Councils and Government.
+He also served for many years as a strategic adviser for Artificial Intelligence to the UK Research Councils and Government.

 Professor Aickelin has worked for more than twenty years in the fields of Artificial Intelligence, Optimisation and Data Mining.
 His specific expertise is in the modelling stages of problems with a focus on robust methods to overcome uncertainty.
-He has authored over 200 papers in leading international journals and conferences (Google citations 9000, H-index 50
+Typical application areas of his work are Decision Support and Optimisation in Health Informatics.
+He has authored over 200 papers in leading international journals and conferences (Google citations 9500, H-index 53

 ) and participated in over 100 international conference programme committees.
 Since 2007 he has been an associate editor of the leading international journal in his field (IEEE Transactions on Evolutionary Computation).

 In 2004, Professor Aickelin won EPSRC's largest Adventure Grant (top 1% of national projects - EPSRC in the UK is equivalent to ARC in Australia).
 In 2007, he was awarded an Advanced EPSRC Fellowship ranking number 1 at the national panel (five-year Future Fellowship).
 In total, he has won over 10 million AUD of EPSRC funding as Principal Investigator and over 40 million AUD as Co -Investigator in the fields of Artificial Intelligence, Data Mining, Machine Learning and Decision Support.

 Uwe has worked closely with China for many years, including being appointed as Visiting Professor at Shanghai Business School, Concurrent Professor at Fudan University and the award of a Special Professorship at Shenzhen University.
 In 2018 he was awarded the prestigious title of Qianjiang Scholar (钱江学者).